-Note: 8/29/18 …. these are back in stock.
+Note: These are back in stock.
 We had another batch made and they’ve arrived.
 Woohoo!
 Grab ’em while we’ve got ’em.
 We can always re-order more torches, but if you’ve watched this page you know there is often down time between batches.
 Rodmaking season is heating up.
-Heat yours up with a professional quality bamboo torch of the sort used in the original Whitehead shop and in our own GW shop.
+Heat your season up with a professional quality bamboo torch of the sort used in the original Whitehead shop and in our own GW shop.

 The bamboo torch has returned.
 This torch is meant for bamboo, and it’s so much better than trying to flame cane with a weed burner (yes, we keep hearing that this is standard practice since the bamboo torch went out of production years back).

 Re-inventing this torch is a project we’ve been working on since mid 2016 and we’re delighted to announce that the first shipment of bamboo torches arrived at the shop in late February of 2017.
 What a piece of equipment!
 If you’ve seen the GW Blank Making DVD, or if you’ve read The Lovely Reed, you know about this torch, at least in its original incarnation.
 Now it’s back in black, with an ergonomic grip and a refined torch head!
 More comfortable and more functional than ever.
 That narrower torch head allows a modestly thinner stream of heat to impact the culm when held closer, and this means you can create narrower banding when you tiger stripe a culm…but for even heat when heat treating, you just back off a few inches and bathe the culm in a less concentrated swath of flame.

 What, specifically, can you do with the bamboo torch?